yunluyl/react-redux-mapbox-gl/README.md

 	{
-		width : 0, //(number) width of the map height : 0, //(number) height of the map lng : (number) the longitude that the map is currently centered at, lat : (number) the latitude that the map is currently centered at, zoom : (number) the current zoom level of the map
+		width : 0, //(number) width of the map height : 0, //(number) height of the map lng : 0, //(number) the longitude that the map is currently centered at lat : 0, //(number) the latitude that the map is currently centered at zoom : 0 //(number) the current zoom level of the map }
-	}
 };
 ````